devdg/htb-intelligence/README.md

 # htb-intelligence

-Gets the PDF files for the HTB Intelligence challenge
+Gets the PDF files for the HTB Intelligence challenge.